cysouw/diathesis/text/c11_infinitive.md

   (≠ Das Auto steht mir auf dem Parkplatz.)
 :::

-There is a curious parallel between this diathesis and the *haben+am‑Infinitiv* diathesis, see [@sec:zuminfinitive-haben-am].
+There is a curious parallel between this diathesis and the *haben+am‑In­fi­ni­tiv* diathesis, see [@sec:zuminfinitive-haben-am].
 Both use the light verb *haben* with an infinitive, they show a similar role-remapping, and semantically they are also highly similar.
-The first difference is that the dative in this diathesis is the possessor of the locational object, while the dative in the *haben+am‑Infinitiv* diathesis is the possessor of the nominative.
+The first difference is that the dative in this diathesis is the possessor of the locational object, while the dative in the *haben+am‑In­fi­ni­tiv* diathesis is the possessor of the nominative.
 The second difference is of course the extra *am* preposition.
 It is a tantalising thought that this *am* preposition is somehow related to the fact that there is no obligatory location present in that diathesis.

 #### Attested verbs {.unnumbered}